DouglasUrner/GDP2/units/super-showcase/overview.md

 ## In Brief

 Teams, of up to five people, work with the same prompt and have (about) eight weeks to complete the challenge.
-Local winners go on to the state-wide competition is (or near) Seattle.
+Local winners go on to the state-wide competition in (or near) Seattle.

 There are two categories:
 * Skill Centers (540 hours per year)